Satya522/Java-Course/README.md

   - [Java Internationalization](#java-internationalization)

 ## Introduction of Java
 Java is a high-level programming language originally developed by Sun Microsystems and released in 1995.
-Java runs on a variety of platforms, such as Windows, Mac OS, and the various versions of UNIX.
+Java runs on a variety of platforms, such as Windows, macOS, and the various versions of UNIX.
 This tutorial gives a complete understanding of Java.
 This reference will take you through simple and practical approaches while learning Java Programming language.

 ## Java Features
 There are given many features of Java.
 They are also known as java buzzwords.
 The Java Features given below are simple and easy to understand.